MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/Order-fulfillment-overview.md

 ## Line quantity tracking

-A single order line of quantity greater than one may be processed over time, resulting in multiple sub states for order lines.
+A single order line of quantity greater than one can be processed over time, resulting in multiple sub states for order lines.
 For example, if a builder has a project that required 500 boards, but the builder will only pick up or have a few boards delivered at a time over the course of the project, there could be quantities that are being picked, packed, and shipped at the same time.

 Any time a line is selected, the remaining amount for the line will be auto-filled to assume that the remaining quantity is being processed.
 Using the above example, if 200 boards have already been picked and the line for boards is selected for picking, the remaining quantity of 300 will be automatically filled in the quantity.
 The same is true if 200 boards have already been invoiced.
 In that case, only the remaining quantity will be auto filled.

 Continuing with the above example, if 200 boards are marked as packed and shipping is selected, the full amount of 500 will be autofilled.
 If only 200 boards are shipped, the system will assume that the previously packed boards are being shipped and the packed quantity will be decremented.
 If 201 boards are shipped, the packed boards are first decremented with the remaining single board being decremented from the quantity remaining.

-## Line statuses explained
+## Line statuses

 Order lines in the point of sale have several statuses to reflect the state of the order line.
 Statuses in the point of sale and back office do not match in all cases.
 Order line status can be viewed through the point of sale using the order fulfillment operations.
 In the back office, order lines can be viewed from the order details.
 Order details can be accessed through **Retail** > **Customers** > **All customer orders**.
 Select the **Order ID** to view order details.
 From order details select the **Sales order** tab, then select **Detailed status** under the **View** subheader.